Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the auditors group to two new custom IAM roles.
 - [ ] Add the auditor user accounts to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles.
 - [ ] Add the auditor user accounts to two new custom IAM roles.

+To configure IAM access audit logging in BigQuery for external auditors while following Google-recommended practices, you should add the auditors group to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles.

+### Correct Answer:
+**Add the auditors group to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles.**

+### Explanation:

+#### Why Option 1 is Correct:
+- **Predefined Roles:** Using predefined roles (`logging.viewer` and `bigQuery.dataViewer`) is a best practice recommended by Google because these roles are designed to provide the necessary permissions without granting excessive access.
+- **Group Management:** Assigning roles to a group rather than individual users simplifies management and ensures consistency in permissions.
+This way, any new auditor added to the group automatically inherits the necessary permissions.
+- **Audit Logging:** The `logging.viewer` role allows auditors to view audit logs, and the `bigQuery.dataViewer` role allows them to read BigQuery data, which are typical requirements for auditing purposes.

+### Why the Other Options Are Incorrect:

+2. **Add the auditors group to two new custom IAM roles.**
+   - **Unnecessary Custom Roles:** Creating custom roles for this purpose is unnecessary when predefined roles already exist to fulfill the requirements.
+Custom roles add complexity without providing additional benefits in this scenario.

+3. **Add the auditor user accounts to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles.**
+   - **Individual User Management:** Assigning roles to individual user accounts is less efficient than assigning them to a group.
+It requires more administrative effort and increases the risk of inconsistencies.

+4. **Add the auditor user accounts to two new custom IAM roles.**
+   - **Individual Users and Custom Roles:** This option combines the drawbacks of options 2 and 3.
+It adds unnecessary complexity by creating custom roles and managing permissions at the individual user level instead of at the group level.

+### Conclusion:
+Option 1 follows Google-recommended practices by using predefined IAM roles to grant the necessary permissions and managing these permissions through a group, making it the most efficient and secure approach.

 **[⬆ Back to Top](#table-of-contents)**